 Now the condition beta < alpha is true so the algorithm doesn’t need to explore the right leaf of the right minimizer which would be 7.
 This is because the right minimizer would choose the smaller one among its child which is 4 which is less than 5 found by the left minimizer.

 Considering that the top maximizer node would choose the bigger among its children, which is the left node with a value of 5, the exploration of the right node of the right minimizer wouldn’t have influenced the final outcome.

 If future is not suitable to me, then I will discard it.AlphaBeta Agent

-During evaluation it will be used this algorithm (AlphaBeta Agent) instead than the standard minimax considering both algorithms yield the same results but in practice the alpha-beta pruning variant can save up to half of the total time.
+During evaluation, it will be used the algorithm (AlphaBeta Agent) instead of the standard minimax considering both algorithms yield the same results but in practice, the alpha-beta pruning variant can save up to half of the total time.

 Minimax vs Expectimax

 Before going on with the last agent, let’s take a break and compare the effectiveness of minimax and expectimax in a particular scenario.